TillRS/state-of-thoughts-preview/README.md

 **Tree of Thoughts (ToT)** ([Yao et al., 2023](https://papers.nips.cc/paper_files/paper/2023/hash/271db9922b8d1f4dd7aaef84ed5ac703-Abstract-Conference.html)) is a framework for deliberate problem-solving with large language models.
 While standard autoregressive LMs make token-level, left-to-right decisions during inference, ToT enables exploration over coherent units of text called *thoughts*—intermediate reasoning steps toward solving a problem.
 ToT frames problem-solving as search over a tree, where each node represents a *state* $s = [x, z_1, \ldots, z_i]$ consisting of the input $x$ and the sequence of thoughts generated so far.
 The objective of Tree of Thoughts is to create one or more promising candidates for an answer to the problem, $y$.
 The framework involves four components: (1) *decomposing* the problem into thought steps, (2) *generating* candidate thoughts from each state, (3) *evaluating* states to guide search, and (4) applying a *search algorithm* (e.g., BFS or DFS).
 ToT has been shown to improve performance on several tasks requiring non-trivial planning or search.

 **Limitations of Standard ToT.** Despite its effectiveness, the original Tree of Thoughts framework has several limitations that we address in this work.
 First, *diversity in branching* is limited—without explicit guidance, sampled thoughts tend to converge to similar content, reducing the benefit of exploring multiple paths.
 Second, *evaluation functions* are relatively simple, using coarse classifications (e.g., "sure/maybe/impossible") rather than nuanced multi-dimensional rubrics.
 Third, *there is no mechanism for early stopping*—the search proceeds to a fixed depth regardless of whether sufficient reasoning has already been accumulated.
-Finally, *interventions are limited*—ToT lacks structured actions or tools that can systematically modulate properties of generated thoughts like style, structure, or discourse connectives.
 STATe-of-Thoughts addresses these limitations through targeted interventions, weighted multi-dimensional evaluation, and controller-driven early stopping.
+Beyond this, ToT lacks structured actions or tools for systematically modulating properties of generated thoughts.
+In contrast, the controller mechanism selects and records interpretable action choices, enabling efficient exploration of the action space to identify optimal combinations and estimate the effects of different choices.

 #### **Baseline: Beam Search over Reasoning**